bgopikrishna/content/blog/error-boundaries-in-react.md

     </ErrorBoundary>;
 ```

 Now on selecting `Bambasto` again.
-Now instead of the application going completely blank, we can see the fallback UI
+Instead of the application getting crashed, we can see the fallback UI.

 ![Error boundary with fallback UI](/uploads/screenshot-2022-04-14-at-10-56-27-pm.png)

 ## Limitations

-These are some limitations to Error Boundaries.
-Errors happened due to the following cases won't be caught.
+Remember there are some limitations to Error Boundaries.
+The Error Boundaries won't catch errors that happened for the following reasons.

-* Event handlers (e.g., `onClick`, `onChange`, `onBlur` etc.)
+* In event handlers (e.g., `onClick`, `onChange`, `onBlur` etc.)
-* `setTimeout` or `requestAnimationFramecallbacks`
+* In `setTimeout` , `setInterval` or `requestAnimationFrame` callbacks
-* Server-side rendering (SSR)
+* During Server-side rendering (SSR)
 * And errors caused by the error boundary itself

-## Demo
+## Codesandbox demo

 <iframe
 src="https://codesandbox.io/embed/react-error-boundaries-5nzju5?			fontsize=14&hidenavigation=1&theme=dark&view=preview"